 Cramic cartridge disks impregnated with diamond dust are a innovation, introduced in 2008.
 Delta calls these its "Diamond Seal Technology" (DST) cartridges.

 The diamond dust has two benefits.
-It constantly smooths the ceramic discs, ensuring that they always mesh perfectly, and scrubs any limescale or other minerals that may accumulate on the disk, prolonging its useful life in hard water areas.
+It constantly smooths the ceramic discs, ensuring that they always mesh perfectly, and scrubs away any limescale or other minerals that may accumulate on the disk, prolonging its useful life in the 80% of the U.S. and Canada that have mineral-rich "hard" water.

 DST valves have been tested to 5 million on/off cycles by an independent laboratory.
 The standard North American certification testing requires life-cycle testing that puts the faucet through 500,000 on/off cycles to see if it will leak.
 It also includes a burst test that subjects the valve to ten times ordinary household water pressure to see if it will deform.

-Our request to the company for a copy of any such test results has received no response.
+Our multiple requests to the company for a copy of any such test results have received no response.

-Absent removability and the availability of the F-Valve cartridge in the U.S. or Canada, the only solution for a leaking valve is to replace the entire faucet.
+The only solution for a leaking valve in these faucets is to replace the entire faucet.

 Aerators and Spray Assemblies

-According to the company, the aerators used in some Forious kitchen faucets are made by Neoperl®, considered some of the world's best.
 We did not examine every one of the dozen or so basic faucet models and cannot affirm that every model includes a Neoperl aerator.
+But in the faucets we did examine, all included a Neoperl aerator.

 We could not identify the source of the spray mechanism used in pull-down-spray kitchen faucets.
 From examination, we can say with some confidence that they are all plastic and very simple devices.